 Is there any financial help available to overseas students?

 Unfortunately the College does not have any scholarships or bursaries available to overseas students for our courses.
-However, our partner, De Montfort University, offers tuition scholarships to Leicester College students who complete one of our programmes and then progress onto a De Montfort University degree programme.
-These scholarships are merit-based.
-Please refer to the DMU Undergraduate Scholarships page for more information.
+However, our partner, De Montfort University, offers financial bursaries to Leicester College students who complete one of our programmes and then progress onto a De Montfort University degree programme.
+These bursaries are offered to all students on a first come basis.
+Please refer to the DMU Bursaries page for more information.